 Now that you’ve filled out the top section of your Instagram profile, you’re ready to go.

 Instagram is a highly visual platform, so you want to post beautiful photos of your food.
 Showcase your delectable food and delicious drinks.
+If you’re finding it hard to take good photos you can try using a photo editor to help you.

 After all, it’s your food that’s going to lure diners in your doors or to your website to order online.